 The band was initially founded as a trio featuring vocalist Ben Weasel (also playing bass at the time), guitarist Jughead, and drummer Steve Cheese.
 The group first called itself All-Night Garage Sale, but changed their name to Screeching Weasel after bassist Vinnie Bovine joined in December 1986.
 Bovine would be fired in January 1988.
 It would be the first of a number of line up changes that would affect the group's rhythm section throughout its lifespan.
-Bassist Danny Vapid joined the group in 1989 (he was called Sewercap at the time).
+Bassist Danny Vapid (initially called "Sewercap") joined the group in 1989.
 The band split at the end of that year but reformed in 1991, at which time drummer Dan Panic joined the group.

 Screeching Weasel split again in 2001, mainly due to Jughead's frustration with Ben Weasel's refusal to tour.
 In 2004, a line up of Weasel/Jughead/Vapid/Giorgini/Lumley played some unannounced live shows around Chicago.

 In March 2011, Screeching Weasel released "First World Manifesto", its first album of new material in 11 years.
 Only a few days after the release, Ben was involved in an physical altercation with female heckler, as well as the club's female owner, at The Scoot Inn in Austin Texas, during the SXSW Festival.
+The incident was caught on on video and shared on YouTube.
 Shortly afterwards, the rest of SW announced they had left the group due to the incident.
 Ben returned with a new line-up, which included former guitarist Zac Damon, several months later.